 Make an attempt to fit the board.
 In case the board is too tight of a fit in width or length, correct the new plank with sandpaper or a small plane.
-If it fits, take it out and put it back in the floor, the previously removed 5Gc insert.
+Check to see if the board fits; now remove the replacement board and then insert the previously removed 5Gc insert.